turnermike/backup-scripts/README.md

 2. Change into public directory.
 3. Make a directory named '.backup'.
 4. Copy curl.sh to this directory.
 5. Open the file and modify the path in the first step to the directory that you wish to backup.
+Then exit and save the file.
+6. Grant execute permissions, use the following command:

+    chmod +x curl.sh

 ### Run It